35 Things to Do in Key West with Kids

 Explore Fort Zachary Taylor Historic State Park

-The Fort Zachary Taylor Historic State Park is another wonderful place to stop when you want to spend time at the beach.
+Fort Zachary Taylor Historic State Park is another wonderful place to stop when you want to spend time at the beach.
 The locals consider this beach area to be better than Smathers Beach.

 If you don’t want to spend time on the sand or need a little time off the sand, there is plenty to do.
-You can hike the trails.
-Go for a bike ride.
-Or explore the historic fort.
+You can hike the trails, go for a bike ride or explore the historic fort.

-Head Out to Dry Tortugas National Park
+Head to Dry Tortugas National Park

 Visiting Dry Tortugas National Park is one of the best things to do in Key West with kids.
 Well, it’s not in Key West, so let’s call it one of the best things to do near Key West.